2026 Conference Program

 10:15am

-10:45am Climate and Agriculture - Dr Rebecca Darbyshire, CSIRO
+10:45am Climate change for Australian agriculture: beyond just colours on a map - Dr Rebecca Darbyshire, CSIRO

-11:30am Backing Women in Agricultural Advocacy - Elke Cleverdon, Felicity Richards and Rebecca Wilde
+11:30am Backing Women in Agricultural Advocacy - Elke Cleverdon, Felicity Richards and Jen Medway.
+Moderator: Rebecca Wilde National Farmers Federation

 Explore how grounded leadership shapes statewide and national impact across Australia’s agricultural sector.
 Speakers will unpack how emerging issues, such as fuel, fertiliser and supply‑chain pressures are bought into national policy conversations, and how shared industry goals like the NFF $100 billion vision help set collective direction.